SAP-samples/btp-kyma-multitenant-extension/documentation/deploy/prepare-deployment/README.md

 - Broker
 - Email Service
 - UI
+- Optional: Business Partner Mock Server

-In total you have three namespaces to separate the artifacts:
+In total you have three (or 4) namespaces to separate the artifacts:

 - **integration** contains all micro-services that have dependencies to other SAP BTP services, for example, ef-approuter, ef-broker, db-service, and bp-service.
 - **backend** contains only the Easy Franchise service, which acts as central entry point for all other backend services.
-- **frontend** it contains the UI components.
+- **frontend** contains the UI components.
+- **mock** contains the Business Partner Mock Server if you decide to use it instead of an SAP S/4HANA system.

 Either you can create the namespaces using kubectl or using the Kyma dashboard.